DamienBrn/4WW3_Project/README.md

 Don't worry, you'll have the most beautiful website you've ever seen at the end of this project :)

+**PS : **

-PS : I did comment a lot of things because of the amount of content I have, and one of the TAs told me it was ok.
+I did comment a lot of things because of the amount of content I have, and one of the TAs told me it was ok.
+Also, some constraints in the assessment criterias on Avenue were not good at all for UX purposes so I didn't follow them.

 Framework : ReactJS
 I decided to use ReactJS because I previously developed mobile applications using React Native and I fell in love with this framework because it's fast and easy to manage.